London to Windsor

 The route starts off in Battersea Park and crosses Chelsea Bridge before following a riverside trail west to Battersea Bridge.
 You then follow minor roads to Fulham and Putney where you pick up the Thames again to take you to Barnes.
 Here you leave the river, passing through Barnes Common and Roehampton before coming to Richmond Park.
 There's some great trails here through the expansive deer park, leading to Ham where you pick up the Thames Path again.
 The river leads you through Kingston-upon-Thames toward Hampton Court Park which has some nice trails to try.

-You continue along the river to Sunbury, Walton, Weybridge, Chertsey and Staines.
+You continue along the river to Sunbury, Walton on Thames, Weybridge, Chertsey and Staines.
 Here you leave the river to climb toward Cooper's Hill and the wonderful Windsor Great Park.
 It's a great section with woodland, lakes and great views of Windsor Castle to enjoy.

 After leaving the park the route finishes in the town, near to the train station.